How do you turn invoice management from an administrative burden into a competitive edge?

 International business serves to compound the challenges in invoice management by adding multiple currencies, time zones and a diversity of local laws and taxation regimes.
 Meanwhile, the demands of auditors and regulatory compliance requirements mean that every step in the process has to be correctly handled and documented to ensure secure, accurate records that can withstand later scrutiny.

 As a result, Accounts Payable processes tend to be slow, arduous and repetitive.
 This is inevitably fertile ground for human error and most professionals working in Accounts Payable departments will have stories of invoices being left unpaid or even paid multiple times on account of a colleague wrongly executing a simple data entry task.

 In addition to such risks, sluggish invoice processing times can have a significant material impact on a company’s bottom line through interest on arrears or fees for late payment.
-Conversely, businesses that are behind the pace for invoice processing are leaving money on the table: Approximately 22% of vendors offer early payment discounts, but many organisations simply aren’t organised enough to take advantage of these.
+Conversely, businesses that are behind the pace for invoice processing are leaving money on the table.

 It’s also important to note the costs involved in all this human effort.
 The time taken to process an invoice is on average 8.8 days, with the worst performing companies taking up to 14.3 days.

 Of course, the key takeaway is just how much better the best-in-class companies do in terms of processing time and costs.
 And even more striking are the staggering improvements made possible through automation.